yusufalqard/javascript-codepolitan-playground/javascript-dom-room/README.md

 - Author understands that purpose using repository code for learning material, not claimed as their owner of this code.

 ***
-Credits to [Codepolitan](https://www.codepolitan.com/course/intro/belajar-javascript-dom/) for providing download code
+Credits to [Codepolitan](https://www.codepolitan.com/course/intro/belajar-javascript-dom/) for providing source code to download by user